jackraidenph/LibraOmni-1.21.1/README.md

 //Available merge policies:
 //THROW(Fail if duplicate resource is encoutered),
 //OVERWRITE(Completely overwrite existing file with the new one),
-//PREFER_EXISTING(Merge resource, old keys are untouched, new can be added),
+//PREFER_EXISTING(Merge resources, old keys are untouched, the new ones are added),
 //PREFER_NEW(Merge resources, old keys are replaced with the new ones, new keys are added) libraOmni {
     annotationProcessorConfiguration = [